silaspe/maths/docs/group_theory.md

-### group theory?

-I am finally making this page to celebrate the up upcoming $2000$th line on the brainstorm page.
+I am finally making this page to celebrate the upcoming $2000$th line on the brainstorm page.

 Here's some great videos about the subject that should get at least some credit: [Group theory, abstraction, and the 196,883-dimensional monster](https://www.youtube.com/watch?v=mH0oCDa74tE), [What is Group Theory? — Group Theory Ep.
 1](https://www.youtube.com/watch?v=KufsL2VgELo) (Yes, I know, there's a part two.
 But I decided not to watch it because I was worried that if I watched it then I would just copy some of it), [This playlist by Another Roof](https://www.youtube.com/playlist?list=PLsdeQ7TnWVm_KATm7HjPoZ-q0UaQNjYrC) (I've only seen the third part).

 I'll start off with the textbook definition of a group:

 PS I don't have a group theory textbook.

+#### textbook definitions

 It is a set or collection of things together with a binary operation (e.g. addition or multiplication because they input two things and output one thing) (this binary operation is usually denoted with a composition circle (this thing: ∘) so that is the notation that I will use) such that...